belgort-clark/ctec-121-problem-set-12/problem02/problem-set-12-problem-2.md

 ## Tuition is Going Up

-At Elgorte college, the tuition for a full time student is $7,250 per semester.
+At Elgorte college, the tuition for a full time student is $7,250 per academic year.

 It has been announced by President Elgorte that tuition will be going up 3% each year for the next 10 years.